davidtkramer/mock_api/README.md

 # MockApi

-MockApi simplifies building mock APIs with Sinatra in tests and during development.
+MockApi simplifies building mock APIs with Sinatra for tests and development.

 ## Installation